Greek language: Classification

-Greek is an independent branch of the Indo-European language family.
-The ancient language most closely related to it may be Ancient Macedonian, which, by most accounts, was a distinct dialect of Greek itself, related to the Northwest Doric group.
-Aside from Ancient Macedonian, current consensus regards Phrygian as the closest relative of Greek, since they share a number of phonological, morphological and lexical isoglosses, with some being exclusive between them.
+Additionally, current consensus regards the now extinct Phrygian language as the closest relative of Greek since they share a number of phonological, morphological, and lexical isoglosses, with some being exclusive between them.
 Scholars have proposed a Graeco-Phrygian subgroup out of which Greek and Phrygian originated.

-Among living languages, some Indo-Europeanists suggest that Greek may be most closely related to Armenian (see Graeco-Armenian) or the Indo-Iranian languages (see Graeco-Aryan), but little definitive evidence has been found.
-In addition, Albanian has also been considered somewhat related to Greek and Armenian, and it has been proposed that they all form a higher-order subgroup along with other extinct languages of the ancient Balkans; this higher-order subgroup is usually termed Palaeo-Balkan, and Greek has a central position in it.
+Some Indo-Europeanists suggest that Greek may be most closely related to Armenian (see Graeco-Armenian) or the Indo-Iranian languages (see Graeco-Aryan), but little definitive evidence has been found.
+In addition, Albanian has also been considered somewhat related to Greek (see Graeco-Albanian languages), and it has been proposed that they form together with Armenian a higher-order subgroup along with other ancient extinct languages of the Balkans; this higher-order subgroup is usually termed Palaeo-Balkan, and Greek has a central position in it.